-The Porsche Design Worldtimer P’6750 (ref.
-P67220.127.116.110) automatic watch, which was first introduced in April 2007 during the annual show in Basel, Switzerland as a black PVD coated titanium timepiece, is finally available in a much more expensive rose gold case.
+The self-winding Porsche Design Worldtimer P’6750 (ref.
+P6718.104.22.1680) was first introduced in April 2007 during the annual show in Basel, Switzerland as a black PVD coated titanium timepiece.
+Now, it is finally available in a much more impressive (also, more expensive) 18-karat rose gold case.

 Manufactured for the German design studio by a Swiss watchmaker Eterna, the Porsche Design Worldtimer P’6750 features a second time zone display as well as an extra crown at 4 o’clock, making it easier to manipulate the extra time settings.

 While many GMT watches tend to sport cluttered, hard to read design, this particular timekeeper makes the task of reading the time in the second zone a lot easier.

 As you can see, the current time in the main time zone is indicated with the normal hour, minute and seconds hands, the GMT time is displayed in the aperture at 9 o’clock.

 To set the time, you need to find in the small aperture at 3 o’clock the abbreviation of the city that represents the time zone that you are interested in.

 If such abbreviations as “HNL” or “AKL” confuse you a little, you can turn the watch upside down and find an easy to understand table that will tell you that the former stays for “Honolulu” (GMT -10) and the latter means “Auckland” (GMT +12.)